-As with all felony convictions, a Class G felony can never be expunged from your criminal record and may lead to your civil rights being restricted, preventing you from owning a gun, traveling outside the country, or voting.
+As with all felony convictions, a Class G felony can never be expunged from your criminal record and may lead to you being prevented from owning a gun, traveling outside the country, or voting.

 Types of Class G Felony

-There are numerous types of Class G felonies which Grieve Law has prepared defenses for, including:
+There are numerous types of Class G felonies for which Grieve Law has prepared defenses, including: